-Retirement Plan Ann nual Benefits and Pay ments Name Plan Name Number of Years of Credited Service (#) Present Value of Accumulated Benefit Payable at Normal Retirement (\$)(a) Payments During the Las Fiscal Year(\$) Richard Stoddart(b) n/a n/a n/a n/a Deborah Thomas Supplemental Plan 9.00 \$169,231 \$ 0 Chris Cocks n/a n/a n/a n/a Darren Throop(c) n/a n/a n/a n/a Dolph Johnson Supplemental Plan 11.00 \$365,641 \$ 0 Brian Goldner Supplemental Plan 8.00 \$ 0 \$1,40 06,320(d) John Frascotti(b) n/a n/a n/a n/a

-- (a) The Supplemental Plan is the lump-sum value as of December 26, 2021 of the benefit earned as of December 26, 2021, reflecting credited service and five-year average compensation as of the freeze date of December 31, 2007 for the Hasbro, Inc. Pension Plan (the "Pension Plan"), and current statutory benefit and pay limits as applicable.
-Certain assumptions were used to determine the lump-sum values and are outlined below.
-These assumptions are consistent with those used for financial statement purposes, except that the NEO is assumed to continue to be employed until the assumed retirement age (i.e., there will be no assumed termination for any reason, including death or disability).
-The assumptions are as follows: (i) measurement date is December 26, 2021, (ii) the Supplemental Plan benefits lump sum amounts are based on interest rates as prescribed in Code Section 417(e)(3)(C) for August, 2021 and the mortality table as prescribed by Code Section 417(e) (3)(C) as prescribed by the Secretary of the Treasury for payments made in 2021, and (iii) all values are estimates only; actual benefits will be based on the selected retirement date. - (b) The Pension Plan was frozen prior to Messrs.
-Stoddart, Cocks and Frascotti joining the Company. - (c) As an employee of a non-United States subsidiary of the Company, Mr. Throop is not eligible to participate in any of the Company's United States benefit plans, including the Supplemental Plan.
+Retirement Plan Annual Benefits and Payments Present Value Accumulated Be Number of Payable at Norm Years of Credited Retirement Name Plan Name Service (#) (\$)(a) nefit

+Dolph Johnson Supplemental Plan 11.00 \$36 \$365,641 0 Brian Goldner Supplemental Plan 8.00 \$ 0 \$1,406,320 John Frascotti(b) n/a n/a n/a n/a reflecting credited service Pension Plan (the "Pension determine the lump-sum v statement purposes, exce will be no assumed termin the lump-sum value as of December and five-year average compensation Plan"), and current statutory benivalues and are outlined below.
+The spot that the NEO is assumed to constation for any reason, including deal, (ii) the Supplemental Plan benefit ion as of the freez efit and pay limits se assumptions ar tinue to be emplo ath or disability).
+T e date of Dece as applicable. e consistent wi yed until the as he assumption ember 31, 20 Certain assuith those use ssumed retires as are as follo 07 for the Haumptions wered for financi ement age (iows: (i) meas asbro, Inc. re used to ial i.e., there surement

+Code Section 417(e)(3)(C) for August, 2021 and the mortality table as prescribed by Code Section 417(e)(3)(C) as prescribed by the Secretary of the Treasury for payments made in 2021, and (iii) all values are estimates only; actual benefits will be based

+(b) The Pension Plan was frozen prior to Messrs.
+Stoddart, Cocks and Frascotti joining the Company.

+Supplemental Plan

+- (c) As an employee of a non-United States subsidiary of the Company, Mr. Throop is not eligible to participate in any of the Company's United States benefit plans, including the Supplemental Plan.
 Mr. Throop participates in the RRSP, which he has retained individually and not in connection with any company-sponsored benefit plan. - (d) Represents a distribution from the Supplemental Plan paid to Mr. Goldner's beneficiary upon his passing.

+Richard Stoddart(b)

+Deborah Thomas

+Darren Throop(c)

+on the selected retirement date.

+Chris Cocks